allthetravelmaps/map-generators/README.md

 ## Cleaning up

-Note that `make clean` cleans out everything except the raw downloaded data.
-To delete the raw downloads as well, use `make fullclean`.
+Note that `jake clean` cleans out everything except the raw downloaded data.
+To delete the raw downloads as well, use `jake fullclean`.

 ## Setting up a Google Cloud Storage Bucket for uploads